Skip to content

 Platform Overview

-NeuroForg is designed to support how R&D teams already work: define hypotheses, plan simulations, review outputs, and document why each next decision is made.
+NeuroForg supports how R&D teams already work: define hypotheses, plan simulations, review outputs, and document why each next decision is made.
 It operates at the application layer above existing GPU infrastructure.

 Each module can be piloted in scope without forcing immediate replacement of your existing systems.